-Course Director: Dr. Raed Hawa
+Course Director: Dr. Carla Garcia Course Duration: 6 weeks

-The six-week Psychiatry course begins with centralized teaching sessions that occur during the first three days.
+The six-week Psychiatry course begins with centralized teaching sessions that occur on the first day of each rotation.
 The clinical experience takes place in a variety of settings including inpatient units, psychotherapy clinics, ambulatory clinics, consultation liaison teams, and emergency settings.
 An integral component of the course is interviewing patients and/or standardized patients with anxiety, mood, psychosis, cognitive, and substance disorders with focus on symptomatology, diagnosis, and basic treatment principles.
 All clerks will have exposure to psychiatric emergencies mostly by taking night and weekend on-call not exceeding one in five, until 11 p.m.
 Clinical experience with children and families take place during two half-days in a child psychiatry setting under the direct supervision of a child psychiatrist.
 Seminars are held weekly at each hospital site and include topics such as interviewing skills and dealing with challenging personality styles.